-The frozen margarita in Dallas is a blended mixture of tequila, triple sec, and lime juice served in a salt-rimmed glass from machines that run continuously in Tex-Mex restaurants.
-Dallas claims the invention of the machine-blended frozen margarita in 1971.
+A blended mixture of tequila, triple sec and lime juice served in a salt-rimmed glass from machines that run all day in Tex-Mex restaurants.
+Dallas claims the 1971 invention of the machine-blended frozen margarita.

 Dallas restaurateur Mariano Martinez claims to have invented the first frozen margarita machine in 1971 at his restaurant Mariano's, adapting a 7-Eleven Slurpee machine to dispense a pre-blended margarita.
 The machine is in the Smithsonian Institution's National Museum of American History in Washington D.C.
 The frozen margarita subsequently spread from Dallas to every Tex-Mex restaurant in the United States.